Estradiol patch (Absorbed through the skin)

 - The patient instructions will show the body areas where you can wear the patch.
 When putting on each new patch, choose a different place within these areas.
 Do not put the new patch on the same place you wore the last one.
 Be sure to remove the old patch before applying a new one.

 - Place the patch on a clean, dry area of your lower stomach or upper buttock area, where there is no oil, lotion, or powder.
-Do not apply the patch on or near your breasts, over cut or broken skin, or in a spot where it might rub off (such as at the waistline).
+Do not apply the patch on or near your breasts, over cut or broken skin, or in a spot where it might rub off (including the waistline).

 - Press the patch firmly in place with your hand for about 10 seconds.